dymium-org/core/README.md

 ```

 The `add_log` function allows any object to be stored in our World
-object for doing post-simulation analyses.
+object for doing post-simulation analysis.
 In the example, we logged the
 number of individuals that were alive in each simulation year.
 We can
-then extract that log data using `get_log()`.
-The value column of the
+extract the log data using `get_log()`.
+The `value` column of the log
-data.table returns by `get_log()` is a list column, this is to allow any
+data by `get_log()` is a list column, this is to allow any object to be
-object to be stored, so we must flatten in to integer for plotting
+stored in `value`, so we must flatten in to integer to make the log data
-later.
+easier to work with.

 ``` r
 # get log data